mudar/ParkCatcher/android/libs/README.txt

-This project has three external library dependencies:
+This project has the following external library dependencies:

 1. `ActionBarSherlock` to add actionbar support to API < 11 (pre-honeycomb).